 The Momentus Capital branded family of organizations includes several mission-driven organizations that are dedicated to providing people with access to the capital and opportunities they deserve.
 These organizations include Capital Impact Partners, CDC Small Business Finance, and their affiliates, Momentus Direct Capital, Momentus Securities (a FINRA-member broker/dealer), and Ventures Lending Technologies.

 “It is an honor that The NonProfit Times recognizes the great work we are doing at Momentus Capital.
-We strive to promote an inclusive culture where employees are motivated to perform at their best, are excited by the work they do, support the customers and communities we serve, and have a sense of belonging,” said Kim Dorsett, Chief Human Resources Officer for the Momentus Capital branded family of organizations.
+We strive to promote a culture where employees are motivated to perform at their best, are excited by the work they do, support the customers and communities we serve, and have a sense of belonging,” said Kim Dorsett, Chief Human Resources Officer for the Momentus Capital branded family of organizations.

 S&P Global Ratings Issues Second Party Opinion on Capital Impact Partners’ Capital Impact Investment Notes